The Team

 Producer I Director

-Vasarhelyi splits her time between New York City and Jackson Hole, Wyoming, with Chin, their daughter, Marina, and son, James.
+Vasarhelyi lives in New York City with her children, daughter, Marina, and son, James.

 Jimmy Chin